A Madea Family Funeral

 A Madea Family Funeral is a 2019 American comedy film written, directed, and produced by Tyler Perry.
-It is the eleventh installment of the Madea cinematic universe, and stars Perry in several roles, including as the titular character, as well as Cassi Davis and Patrice Lovely.
+It is the eleventh installment of the Madea cinematic universe and stars Perry in several roles, including the titular character, as well as Cassi Davis and Patrice Lovely.
 The plot follows Madea and her friends as they must set up an unexpected funeral during a family get-together in Maxine, Georgia.

 The film was released in the United States on March 1, 2019.
-The film received generally negative reviews from critics but grossed over $75 million worldwide.
+The film grossed $75.8 million worldwide.
 This is the last film from Tyler Perry to be released by Lionsgate, with Paramount Pictures and Netflix taking over distribution of future Perry films via his deal with ViacomCBS.
+It is also, as of 2025, the last Madea film to be released theatrically.
 Though A Madea Family Funeral was originally intended to be the final film in the series, a sequel titled A Madea Homecoming was released in 2022.

 Plot

-In Maxine, Georgia, A.J.
-(Courtney Burrell), Jesse (Rome Flynn), and Sylvia (Ciera Payton) are planning a surprise party to celebrate the 40th wedding anniversary of their parents Vianne (Jen Harper) and Anthony (Derek Morgan) with the assistance of A.J.'s wife, Carol (KJ Smith).
-Madea (Tyler Perry), Joe (Tyler Perry), Brian (Tyler Perry), Aunt Bam (Cassi Davis), and Hattie (Patrice Lovely) travel to the backwoods of Georgia for the anniversary party.
-Also in attendance for the anniversary party is Madea and Joe's brother Heathrow (Tyler Perry).
-On the way, they deal with a manic, rude police officer (Joel Rush) which they are surprised when he acts nice all of a sudden.
+In Maxine, Georgia, A.J., Jesse, and Sylvia are planning a surprise party to celebrate the 40th wedding anniversary of their parents, Vianne and Anthony, with the assistance of A.J.'s wife, Carol.
+Madea, Joe, Brian, Aunt Bam, and Hattie travel to the backwoods of Georgia for the anniversary party.
+Also in attendance for the anniversary party is Madea and Joe's brother Heathrow.
+On the way, they deal with a manic, rude police officer, and they are surprised when he acts nice all of a sudden.

-At last, they get to their hotel—and catch Anthony in a sex act with Renee (Quin Walters), Vianne's best friend, while A.J. is in the next room with Jesse's fiancée Gia (Aeriél Miranda).
+At last, they get to their hotel—and catch Anthony in a sex act with Renee, Vianne's best friend, while A.J. is in the next room with Jesse's fiancée, Gia.
 Anthony suffers a heart attack from sex with Renee, and Brian tries to resuscitate him, after which he is rushed to the hospital.
-Anthony's family is informed of the incident and meets up with Brian's group.
-As Vianne praises Brian for trying his best to resuscitate Anthony, a doctor (Selena Anduze) informs the entire group that Anthony is dead.
+Anthony's family was informed of the incident and met with Brian's group.
+As Vianne praises Brian for trying his best to resuscitate Anthony, a doctor tells the entire group that Anthony is dead.

 A.J. and Madea's group keep the exact cause of death a secret from the rest of the family.
-Renee and A.J. blackmail each other to keep their secrets hidden and A.J. blames Renee for his father's affair and death.
-But Renee responds saying "I'm not the one [to be played with]."
+Renee and A.J. blackmail each other to keep their secrets hidden, and A.J. blames Renee for his father's affair and death.
+But Renee responds, "I'm not the one [to be played with]."